- Make a difference to peoples' lives and work on the front-line of emergency care

 - Patient/client profiling

 - Objective structured clinical examinations (OSCEs).

-A paramedic career may encompass a number of roles within emergency and critical care such as work in hazardous area response teams, air ambulance or neonate emergency transfer services.
+A paramedic career may encompass a number of roles within emergency and critical care such as work in hazardous area response teams, air ambulance or neonatal emergency transfer services.

 Fees and finance

 Your time at university should be enjoyable and rewarding, and it is important that it is not spoilt by unnecessary financial worries.
 We recommend that you spend time planning your finances, both before coming to university and while you are here.
 We can offer advice on living costs and budgeting, as well as on awards, allowances and loans.